Our Work in the UK

-The Scottish Foster Care Workers Branch is a dynamic and lively branch of the IWGB which is campaigning for improvement in the foster care system in Scotland.
+The Foster Care Workers Branch is a dynamic and lively branch of the IWGB which is campaigning for improvement in the foster care system across the UK.
 We have two main strands to our work:

 We are campaigning for Limb B workers’ rights for foster carers.
 This is a category of self-employment which acknowledges the fact that we are not independent self employed contractors but instead are in business on behalf of another’s organisation, ie. our Local Authority or Independent Fostering Agency.